 The Nursery Garden

-In the area just outside the Little Playroom we are lucky enough to have a wonderful large sandpit, which is very popular with children of all ages and provides hours of fun.
+In the area just outside the Nature Craft room we are lucky enough to have a wonderful large sandpit, which is very popular with children of all ages and provides hours of fun.
 There is an additional outside space off the main playroom offering another location for fresh air and play.
 We are fortunate to have, within a couple of minute’s walk, a large village park which gives us the bonus of extended outdoor amenities.
-This has been the venue for 'Bear Hunts'; picnics and nature trails.
+This has been the venue for ‘Bear Hunts’; picnics and nature trails.
 We also occasionally like to visit the canal to look for ducks and boats.